MichaelOmegatron/Omega_Mouse/README.md

 - **Nudge:**
   - Full Mode:
     - Skips Gaze tracking to immediately use Head tracking for small adjustments.
+    - (Somewhat redundant since popping while looking near cursor does the same thing, if not faster.)
   - Lite Mode:
     - Does nothing
   - Basic Mode: